locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 },
 ```

-Coprocess options are configured under the `coprocess_options` key as follows:
+A gRPC server can configured under the `coprocess_options` setion as follows:

 - `enable_coprocess`: Enables the rich plugins feature.
 - `coprocess_grpc_server`: Specifies the gRPC server URL, in this example we're using TCP.
 Tyk will attempt a connection on startup and keep reconnecting in case of failure.